puppetlabs/go-pe-client/README.md

 })
 ```

-## Go client library for the Puppet Enterprise APIs

-Currently only a small subset of the Orchestrator API is supported: https://puppet.com/docs/pe/latest/orchestrator_api_usage_endpoint.html

-* `/orchestrator/v1/inventory`
-* `/orchestrator/v1/tasks`

-### Supporting new endpoints
+## Supporting new endpoints

 To add support for a new endpoint, you can:
 1. Add an example payload from the API docs to the testdata dir (or if you have real data add it to a separate subdir)
-2. Copy one of the existing implementation files (e.g. `inventory.go`) for your new endpoint
+2. Use one of the existing implementation files and corresponding tests as a template for your new endpoint (e.g. `inventory.go` and `inventory_test.go`)
-3. Create a struct to represent your example payload.
-You can use a tool like https://mholt.github.io/json-to-go/ but be sure to add the 'omitempty' constraint to all fields (or at least all optional fields)
+3. Create a struct to represent your example payload, perhaps using a tool like https://mholt.github.io/json-to-go
-4. Update the resty call to point to the correct URL
+4. Update the resty calls as needed
-5. Add a test to `orch_test.go` using one of the existing tests as a template (e.g. `TestInventory`)
+5. Update tests as needed